Blockchain is being compared with the “network of networks,” and rightly so, as the traits are similar.

 Blockchain is still finding a sweet spot to interconnect, and there are multiple ways—cross-chains, proxy tokens, sidechains, and swaps— that enable interconnection among different blockchain networks.
 Still, interconnecting is not simple and requires a tremendous effort to reach to a constructive level.

-HCL’s CoTrust is a managed blockchain application platform which provides scaffolding services on top of various blockchain engines such as AWS Managed Blockchain.
+HCLTech’s CoTrust is a managed blockchain application platform which provides scaffolding services on top of various blockchain engines such as AWS Managed Blockchain.
 These prebuilt services on the CoTrust blockchain network help developers quickly create blockchain use cases without worrying about the nuts and bolts of getting the blockchain environment ready for development.

-Figure 1– HCL’s CoTrust Blockchain Platform
+Figure 1– HCLTech’s CoTrust Blockchain Platform

 CoTrust is a blockchain platform that supports multiple blockchain engines.
 These are part of its foundation layer, which comprises preconfigured services that interact with the blockchain engines.